Centralizers of sections of a reductive group scheme: Relative Jordan decomposition

-Now suppose $g \in F_d(A)$ for some ring $A$.
-By definition, $g$ factors through $X$ set-theoretically.
-To check that this is the case schematically, we can work locally and spread out to assume that $A$ is noetherian local.
-In that case, a simple argument using the Krull intersection theorem shows that it suffices to prove that the map $\Spec A/\mathfrak{m}_A^N \to G$ factors through $X$ for all $N$, and thus we may assume that $A$ is actually Artin local.
-In this case, the Cohen structure theorem shows that there is some surjection $R \to A$ from a regular local ring $R$.
+In this case, the Cohen structure theorem shows that there is some surjection $R \to A$ from a regular local ring $R$ \cite[Theorem 29.4(ii)]{Matsumura}.
 Using formal smoothness of $F_d$, we may successively lift $g$ to $g_N \in F_d(R/\mathfrak{m}_R^N)$ for all large $N$.
 These successive lifts give rise to a point $g_\infty \in G(R)$ (since $G$ is representable), and the local criterion of flatness \cite[Thm.\ 22.1]{Matsumura} shows that $Z_{G \times_S \Spec R}(g_\infty)$ is flat, i.e., that $g_\infty \in F_d(R)$.
 But now $g_\infty$ still factors through $X$ set-theoretically, and because $R$ is reduced it follows that it factors through $X$ \textit{schematically}.
 Since $\Spec A$ is a closed subscheme of $\Spec R$, we see that $g$ factors through $X$ schematically, and thus indeed $X$ represents $F_d$.
 Since we have already shown that $F_d$ is formally smooth and $X$ is finitely presented, it follows that in this case $X$ is smooth, proving the result. \end{proof}